MACF (or CBAM), a lever for limiting carbon leakage

 - from 2027, to check your emissions declarations.

-- during the transitional period, to help you apply the MACF regulation in the best possible conditions: identify your activities, processes and flows covered by the regulation; establish a methodology for collecting data (emission factors, activity data, etc.) and calculating emissions, etc.
+Our consulting and verification services enable you to apply MACF regulations under the best possible conditions: identify your activities, processes and flows covered by the regulations, establish a methodology for data collection (emission factors, activity data, etc.) and emissions calculation, etc.

 Our range of Green&Social solutions